CX-Box/cxbox-doc/docs/widget/fields/field/pickList/pickList.md

 ## Filtration
 `Filtering` allows you to search data based on criteria.
 Search uses in operator which compares ids in this case.
+!!! tip
+    Pop up widget for filtration is auto-generated based on widget for field editing (e.g. same fields, same filters and so on will be on both widgets).
+Optionally - separate widget for filtration can still be provided
 ### How does it look?
 === "List widget"
     ![img_filtr_list.gif](img_filtr_list.gif)